MEET TOMASZ DRYBALA

 Early University Attempts

-• Applied to study psychology at Jagiellonian University; did not pass entrance exams
+• Applied to study psychology at Jagiellonian University; did not pass the entrance exams

 • Enrolled part-time at the Higher School of Commerce in Warsaw; withdrew after six months

-• Traditional academic systems didn’t align with my learning style or attention patterns
+• Traditional academic systems didn’t align with my learning style and attention patterns

-• These early experiences laid the foundation for a different kind of education—one built through lived experience and self-directed research
+• These early experiences laid the foundation for education built through lived experience and self-directed research

 Privacy policy